Is there a limit on how much the property manager/owner can charge for an application fee? If so, what is that amount?

 - Interest-Bearing Accounts for Security Deposits: A notable change is the mandate for landlords to hold security deposits in interest-bearing accounts.
 This ensures that the tenant’s money is not just sitting idle.
 At the end of each year, the accrued interest will either be returned to the tenant or adjusted against their rent based on the mutual agreement.

 - Yearly Interest Statement: Landlords must now offer tenants an annual statement detailing the interest earned on their security deposit to enhance transparency.
 This step ensures tenants are kept in the loop regarding their funds.

 - Penalties for Delayed Returns: While the 21-day window for security deposit returns remains unaltered, the repercussions for breaching this period have been intensified.
 Landlords will incur an increased penalty every day the return is delayed beyond the 21-day mark, making timely returns more crucial than ever.

 - Embracing the Digital Age: Recognizing the digital shift, AB 12 provisions now allow landlords to use electronic communication methods to deliver itemized statements and accompanying receipts.
 This, however, is contingent on the tenant’s consent to receive communications in this format.

 - Facilitating Mediation for Disputes: Addressing the common friction point of deposit deductions, AB 12 introduces a structured mediation process.
 Should a tenant contest a deduction, they can now opt for mediation.
 Refusal of mediation by the landlord or failure to reach an agreement paves the way for legal proceedings.
 In such instances, landlords could potentially be responsible for additional damages and attorney fees.

 Disclaimer & Sources:

 Qira aims to keep this information as up-to-date as possible.
-The content provided here is for informational purposes and should not replace legal counsel.
+The content provided here is informational and should not replace legal counsel.
 Please refer to the relevant government sources to check for any changes or updates to the law.